-- equip students with a multidisciplinary skill set and knowledge base by offering common engineering modules throughout the programme that span across various disciplines. - develop students' analytical and problem-solving skills, as well as their ability to evaluate evidence and assumptions to reach sound judgements, and to effectively communicate their ideas. - furnish students with the leadership skills and know-how needed to generate new knowledge through research and development, as required for chartered engineers. - equip students with the research and employability skills required for postgraduate study and work in the electrical and electronic engineering and related industries. - provide graduates with knowledge of key aspects of electrical and electronic engineering, as well as the creativity and technical skills to solve design problems. - foster graduates' understanding of sustainability and health and safety within their discipline, and the reflective skills to continually develop themselves professionally. - ensure that graduates have the ability and confidence to take on leadership roles in major engineering projects.
+- equip students with a multidisciplinary skill set and knowledge base by offering comprehensive modules throughout the programme that span across various disciplines within the field of robotic engineering and artificial intelligence. - develop students' analytical and problem-solving skills, along with their ability to evaluate evidence, assumptions and artificial intelligence ethics to reach sound judgements, and to effectively communicate their ideas in this technological domain. - furnish students with the leadership skills and know-how needed to generate new knowledge through research and development, as required for top-tier artificial intelligence and robotics professionals. - equip students with the research and employability skills required for postgraduate study and work in the artificial intelligence and robotics industry and related sectors. - provide graduates with a comprehensive understanding of key aspects of robotic systems and artificial intelligence as well as the creativity and technical skills to solve design and programming problems. - foster graduates' understanding of sustainability, ethics and health and safety within the robotic and artificial intelligence disciplines, and the reflective skills to continually develop themselves professionally. - ensure that graduates have the ability and confidence to take on leadership roles in major robotic and artificial intelligence-driven projects.